molecanth/molecanth.github.io/Submodule/Intro_DE_pt1.md

 A2M	101667	4078	4458	2522
 A2M-AS1	709	24	10	14
 ```
 This count matrix in the raw material for our DE analysis.
-Proceed to the next submodule.
+Proceed to [Introduction to Differential Expression Analysis Part 2](Submodule/Intro_DE_pt2.md)